This post may contain affiliate links. You can read my full disclosure here.

 When nursing, I press either L or R (left or right) and it will start a clock as my son nurses.
 Then I simply press the stop button when he is finished.

-I love this feature because I am terrible at remembering which side I nursed on last and so I just go right back to the app when it’s time to feed him again to know where to start.
+I love this feature because I am terrible at remembering which side my son nursed on last and so I just go right back to the app when it’s time to feed him again to know where to start.

-It also has options to track bottle feedings and pumping sessions.
+It also has options to track bottle feedings, pumping sessions and also solid foods.